stormshadow07/BeeF-Over-Wan/README.md

 ## Instructions
-You need two links which are Forwarded To LocalHost:80 and LocalHost:3000
+You need two links which are Forwarded To LocalHost:80 and LocalHost:3000 to send to victim.
-1. To send to Victim.
-2. Beef listens on port 3000.
+* Beef listens on port 3000.
 So this link should be forwared to LocalHost:3000

 Just Enter your links in the script.
 The python script will do neccessary changes required to opt for your links.